cwvanharen/BnBot/README.md

 # BnBot
-A simple review summarizer using multiple backends.
+A simple Airbnb review summarizer using multiple backends.

 The default backend is accessed by dropping a url into the box.